JetBrains/kotlin-web-site/docs/topics/maven.md

 additional extension functions for APIs added in new JDK versions.
 Instead of `kotlin-stdlib`, use `kotlin-stdlib-jdk7` or `kotlin-stdlib-jdk8`, depending on your JDK version.

->For Kotlin versions older that  1.2, use `kotlin-stdlib-jre7` and `kotlin-stdlib-jre8`.
+>For Kotlin versions older than 1.2, use `kotlin-stdlib-jre7` and `kotlin-stdlib-jre8`.
 >
 {type="note"}